levenlabs/thumper/README.md

 ---
 name: something_unique
 interval: 5 * * * *
-query: # see the query subsection
+search: # see the search subsection
 condition: # see the condition subsection
 actions: # see the actions subsection
 ```